eth-cscs/DLA-Future/misc/synchronization.md

 In the general case when the `read()` operator has to be available as well a future and a shared future are needed for each tile.
-The usage of the future is the same as in the previous case, with an extra operation: A call to `operator()` sets invalidates the shared future setting it to a default constructed object.
+The usage of the future is the same as in the previous case, with an extra operation: A call to `operator()` invalidates the shared future setting it to a default constructed object (red line with cross in the image).
 On the other hand the shared future is the main change to handle the read-only case.
 A call to `read()` first checks if the shared future is valid.
 If it is not it means that a read-write operation was scheduled before and the shared future has to be constructed.